Excited about the LIGO discovery of gravitational waves!

 University of Southampton

-Favourite thing to do in science Using maths (and computers) to work out how the universe works, especially if it involves space and/or explosions!
+Favourite thing to do in my job Using maths (and computers) to work out how the universe works, especially if it involves space and/or explosions!

 My Typical Day